Stadium — Stade de France

 Air Connections — Paris is served by three international airports.
 Charles de Gaulle International is the largest and most well known with major international flight carriers.

-Orly International Airport is located 30 minutes away, southwest of the city.
+Orly International Airport and hotels are located 30 minutes away, southwest of the city.
 Beauvais Airport is the smallest of the three airports, located approx. one hour away.